Household Hazardous Waste Collection Event

-When you look in your garage, under your sink, in the basement, or inside your shed do you see a lot of unwanted pesticides, containers of dirty paint thinner, and other unusable household chemicals?
+When you look in your garage, under your sink, in the basement, or inside your shed do you see a lot of unwanted pesticides, containers of old household cleaners, and other unusable household chemicals?
 If you answered "yes", you have hazardous waste in your home.
-Please gather these items for the Spring 2016 Household Hazardous Waste Collection Event.
+Please gather these items for the 2024 Household Hazardous Waste Collection Event.

-The annual Williamson County Household Hazardous Waste Collection Event occurs once every spring.
-View a listing of items accepted at the household hazardous waste collection site at 1320 West Main Street.
+The annual Williamson County Household Hazardous Waste Collection Event occurs once every year.
+View aaccepted at the household hazardous waste collection site at 1320 West Main Street.

 When you arrive at the event, you will be surveyed to find out what county you live in and how many households you are bringing in items for.
 You will then be directed to disposal areas.

 Additionally, The Tennessee Department of Agriculture runs an Agricultural Pesticide Waste Collection Program that will accept pesticides from farmers.

 No explosive, ammunition, radioactive, or medical waste will be accepted at the HHW event.
 Also, no B.O.P.A.E. items including Batteries, Oil, Paint, Antifreeze and Electronic waste will be accepted at Williamson County's HHW event; however, Williamson County residents can dispose of their B.O.P.A.E. items with the City of Franklin Sanitation and Environmental Services year-round.

 When transporting materials to the site, place containers in sturdy boxes lined with newspaper to prevent spills and cross-contamination in the trunk of a car or back of a truck.
 Be sure to keep materials away from children and pets.